Nukesor/pueue/README.md

     -v, --verbose    Verbose mode (-v, -vv, -vvv)

 OPTIONS:
-    -p, --port <port>    The port for the daemon.
-Overwrites the port in the config file
+    -p, --port <port>
+            The port for the daemon.
+Overwrites the port in the config file.
+Will force TCP mode

+    -u, --unix-socket-path <unix-socket-path>
+            The path to the unix socket.
+Overwrites the path in the config file.
+Will force Unix-socket mode

 SUBCOMMANDS:
     add            Enqueue a task for execution